dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 Our trusted friend, the compiler, tells us that `Coord` doesn't implement the `Copy` trait which is needed for us to
-take ownership of the the coord passed into our `Index` trait.
+take ownership of the coord passed into our `Index` trait.
 We have two options here now:
 1. We could derive the `Copy` and `Clone` trait for our `Coord` struct.
-	This is a pretty low impact thing since the struct only takes `usize` types which are itself copy types.
+	This is a pretty low impact thing since the struct only takes `usize` types which are themselves copy types.
-2. Or we could not take ownership of the `Coord` within our `Index` trait implementation
+2. Or we could not take ownership of the `Coord` within our `Index` trait implementation in the first place.

-Due to the relative simple nature of the `Coord` struct the difference is much of a muchness really.
+Due to the relatively simple nature of the `Coord` struct the difference is much of a muchness really.
-But because this is a tutorial and we're learning still I would go with `2` mainly because there isn't a reason to take
+But because this is a tutorial and we're learning still, I would go with `2` mainly because there isn't a reason to take
 ownership of the `Coord` within our `Index` trait.
 And if we don't need it, why work around it?